Joel (The Last of Us): Appearances

 Joel and Ellie build a life in Jackson with Tommy.
 In the prologue of The Last of Us Part II, Joel confesses his guilt to Tommy over lying to Ellie.
 Flashbacks in the game show Joel taking Ellie on a birthday trip to a museum, and later finally admitting the truth to her after she travels back to the hospital to find out for herself.
-Four years after the first game, Ellie promises to try and forgive Joel for stopping the Fireflies.
+Four years after the first game, with their relationship strained, Joel expresses to Ellie that he does not regret stopping the Fireflies, and Ellie promises to try and forgive him.
 While on patrol the following day, Joel and Tommy save a stranger named Abby from the infected and they escape a large horde, returning to a lookout run by Abby's group.
 After they exchange names, however, Joel and Tommy are swiftly attacked by Abby's group, revealed to be ex-Fireflies who are now part of the Washington Liberation Front (WLF), a militia based in Seattle.
 Ellie finds them but is assaulted and watches helplessly as Abby beats Joel to death with a golf club; it is later revealed that Abby's father was the lead Firefly surgeon killed by Joel while saving Ellie, and that Abby and her group had sought revenge on him ever since.

 Reception

 Joel's character received generally positive feedback.
 IGN's Colin Moriarty found that he cared about the character and considered him likable.
-Andy Kelly of Computer and Video Games wrote that Joel "has a likeable warmth in his laconic Texan drawl".
-Jim Sterling of Destructoid found Joel likable despite his impatience and harsh tone.
+Andy Kelly of Computer and Video Games wrote that Joel "has a likeable warmth in his laconic Texan drawl", and PlayStation Official Magazine's David Meikleham likened his "grizzled" Texan characterization to No Country for Old Men's Llewelyn Moss.
+James Stephanie Sterling of Destructoid found Joel likable despite his impatience and harsh tone.
 Eurogamer's Oli Welsh felt that, by the game's end, Joel and Ellie had "matured from clichés into rounded characters".
 Conversely, Tom Mc Shea of GameSpot found Joel unlikable and unrelatable.